ianphil/learn-lang/2018-golang.md

 # Year 2018: Go Lang

-I've played with Python plenty, but this year all my spare time will be spent using Python.
+I've played with Go Lang some, so this year all my spare time will be spent using Go.

 ## Trends
  - Stackoverflow